hatappo/vscode-extension-vibe-notes/README.md

 - **Add Comments to Lines**: Right-click on any line or selection to add a comment
 - **Visual Indicators**: See comment indicators in the editor gutter with a blue "C" icon
+- **Comments Tree View**: Browse all comments in a dedicated side panel organized by file
 - **Multiple Export Formats**: Copy comments as raw text, markdown, or JSON
 - **Auto-sync**: Comments are automatically saved to `.local.memo.txt`
 - **Hover Support**: Hover over comment indicators to see the comment content
+- **Click to Navigate**: Click on comments in the tree view to jump to their location

 ## Usage